BestTimesToVisit.com Logo

 shopping

 Experience the vibrant chaos of Chicken Street, Kabul's oldest and most famous bazaar.
-Haggle for unique carpets, spices, and traditional clothing amongst the throngs of locals.
+Haggle for unique carpets, spices, and traditional clothing, immersing yourself in the sights, sounds, and smells of Afghan life.
 Insider tip: Visit in the late afternoon for the best atmosphere and cooler temperatures.

 Best time: April-May, September-October